 Rigging animatable characters, such as quadrupeds and clothed humans, presents a fundamental challenge: balancing intuitive control with deformation fidelity.
 While kinematic skeletons offer intuitive control, natural surface deformations involve significant non-rigid dynamics—such as loose clothing and soft tissues—that cannot be easily captured by skeletons alone.
-Free-form bones, that conform closely to the surface, can effectively capture non-rigid deformations, but lack a kinematic structure necessary for intuitive control.
-Then how about combining both to achieve the best of both worlds?
-Thus, we propose a Scaffold-Skin Rigging System, termed “skelebones”, with three core steps: (1) Bones: compress temporally-consistent deformable Gaussians into free-form bones, approximating non-rigid surface deformations; (2) Skeleton: extract a Mean Curvature Skeleton from canonical Gaussians and refine it temporally, ensuring a category-agnostic, motion-adaptive, and topology-correct kinematic structure; (3) Binding: bind the skeleton and bones via non-parametric partwise motion matching, synthesizing novel bone motions by matching, retrieving, and blending existing ones.
+Free-form bones that conform closely to the surface can effectively capture non-rigid deformations but lack a kinematic structure necessary for intuitive control.
+Combining the two provides both deformation fidelity and intuitive control.
+We therefore propose a Scaffold-Skin Rigging System, termed skelebones, with three core steps: (1) Bones: compress temporally-consistent deformable Gaussians into free-form bones, approximating non-rigid surface deformations; (2) Skeleton: extract a Mean Curvature Skeleton from canonical Gaussians and refine it temporally, ensuring a category-agnostic, motion-adaptive, and topology-correct kinematic structure; (3) Binding: bind the skeleton and bones via non-parametric partwise motion matching, synthesizing novel bone motions by matching, retrieving, and blending existing ones.
 Collectively, these three steps enable us to compress the Level of Dynamics of the reconstructed Gaussian sequences into compact skelebones that are both controllable and expressive.
 We validate our approach on both synthetic and real-world datasets, achieving significant improvements in reanimation performance across unseen poses—with 17.3% PSNR gains over Linear Blend Skinning (LBS) and 21.7% over Bag-of-Bones (BoB)—while maintaining excellent reconstruction fidelity, particularly for characters exhibiting complex non-rigid surface dynamics.
 Our Partwise Motion Matching algorithm demonstrates strong generalization to both Gaussian and mesh representations, even under low-data regimes (~1000 frames), achieving 48.4% RMSE improvement over robust LBS and outperforming GRU- and MLP-based learning methods by >20%.
 Code will be made publicly available for research purposes.

 We also gratefully acknowledge the following open-source projects: